zavolanlab/htsinfer/README.md

-                        minimum frequency ratio between the first and second most frequent adapter in order for the former to be considered as the library's 3'-end adapter (default: 2) --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        minimum frequency ratio between the first and second most frequent adapter in order for the former to be considered as the library's 3'-end adapter (default: 2) --read-orientation-min-mapped-reads INT
+                        minimum number of mapped reads for deeming the read orientation result reliable (default: 20) --read-orientation-fraction-range FLOAT
+                        size of the range of the fraction of mapped reads that are consistent with one of the outcomes 'stranded-forward', 'stranded-reverse' and
+                        'unstranded'; must be at least zero and at most one third (default: 0.2) --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
                         logging verbosity level (default: INFO) -h, --help            show this help message and exit